Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 #### Return

 Returns the original string or a shortened version if it was too long.
 Note: this function strips tags and reduces whitespace to try and prevent waste or broken output.
+It is still recommended you encode entities before printing.